Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

 \noi Let us identify $n$-dimensional hyperbolic space $\H^n$ with the concrete Poincaré disk model $(D^n,\mathcal{h})$ where $D^n=\{(x_1,\cdots,x_n)\in\R^n\,:\, x_1^2+\cdots+x_n^2<1\}$ and $\mathcal{h}$ is the Poincaré Riemannian metric $\mathcal{h}(x_1,\cdots,x_n)=4(1-\sum_1^n\,x_i^2)^{-2}\sum_1^n\,dx_i^2\,$, of constant sectional curvature minus one.
 The group of orientation-preserving isometries of $(D^n,\mathcal{h})$ is the Lie group $\rm{SO}^+(n,1)$.

 \noi If $M$ is an $n$-dimensional hyperbolic manifold, the Cartan-Hadamard theorem implies that its Riemannian universal covering manifold is the hyperbolic $n$-space $\H^n$.
 Using the Poincaré disk model, it can be compactified by adding the boundary unit sphere, which becomes the ``sphere at infinity'' $\sS^{n-1}$, with its natural conformal structure.
 The group of direct hyperbolic isometries of the Poincaré disk, $\rm{SO}^+(n,1)$, extends continuously as the group of conformal orientation-preserving diffeomorphisms of the sphere.
-We denote by $\overline\H^n=\H^n\cup\sS^{n-1}$ this compactification which we can identify with the closed unit $n$-disk $\overline{D}^n$ in $\R^n$.
+We denote by $\overline\H^n=\H^n\cup\sS^{n-1}$ this compactification which we can identify with the closed unit $n$-disk $\overline{D}^n$ in $\R^n$. \noi References \cite{BP}, \cite{Ka}, \cite{Th1}, for instance, contain the information we need regarding hyperbolic manifolds.